 Markus Imhoof's "More Than Honey" makes a convincing argument for the role of bees sustaining both organic and industrial concerns, not to mention their own complex set of behaviors.
 Facing crises that threaten to impact their existence as well as various marketplaces that rely on their survival, bees are the key in an equation that, through poetic images and convincing testimonials, Imhoof proves to be broken.
-While the movie struggles account for far too many issues involving the species' survival, it does manage to show the creatures in profound and at times even moving terms.
+While the movie struggles to account for far too many issues involving the species' struggles, it does manage to show the creatures in profound and at times even moving terms.

 Through voiceover, the Swiss filmmaker explains that his grandfather's investment in beekeeping led Imhoof to wonder why the delicate practice has become a lost art.
 From there, Imhoof travels around the world to explore the modern state of beekeeping and the dangers bees face.